tori-taylor/School_District_Analysis1/README.md

 Below is a high-level summary of that analysis completed

   * After omitting Thomas High School's ninth graders from the analysis the math, reading and overall average grades dropped slightly.
-In addition in the comparison below I took out the ninth graders from the total student count as they weren't included in the secondary analysis
+In addition in the comparison below I took out the ninth graders from the total student count as they weren't included in the secondary analysis.
+I had to have more decimal points visible in the tables below to see the change.
       * Original: ![overall_original](https://github.com/tori-taylor/School_District_Analysis1/blob/main/Resources/overall_original.PNG)
       * Without Thomas High School 9th graders ![overall_new](https://github.com/tori-taylor/School_District_Analysis1/blob/main/Resources/overall_new.PNG)
   * Thomas High School without the ninth graders still had second highest overall passing percentage, however their average math and reading grades dropped
       * Original: ![schools_original](https://github.com/tori-taylor/School_District_Analysis1/blob/main/Resources/schools_original.PNG)
       * Without Thomas High School 9th graders ![schools_new](https://github.com/tori-taylor/School_District_Analysis1/blob/main/Resources/schools_new.PNG)
   * The math and readings scores for ninth graders showed up as NaN for Thomas High School in the school by grade analysis, the other grades were left unchanged.
   * The analysis and size had slight changes but the change was less than 1/10 a percent and therefore with the rounded averages the change was not seen in the table.
-However if more decimal places were inlcuded you can see that the math average grade for $631-645 slightly declined, while the reading grade slightly increased.

 ##
 Summary